Honey Beer Pizza DoughSteven Raichlen

 - Equipment: Food processor

-- 1 2/3 cups all-purpose or bread flour, plus additional for your work surface
+- 1 3/4 cups bread flour, plus additional for stretching

-1: Combine the beer, honey, yeast, and the 1/2 cup warm water in a small bowl; stir gently to dissolve.
+1: Combine the beer, honey, yeast, and 1/2 cup warm water (about 105 degrees) in a small bowl; stir gently to dissolve.
 Let the mixture stand until foamy, 5 to 10 minutes.

-3: Lightly oil a large bowl and set it aside.
-Turn the dough out onto a very lightly floured work surface and knead by hand for a minute or two to give it a human touch.
-Gather it into a ball and place in the prepared bowl; turn it over to coat with the oil.
-Cover the dough with plastic wrap, then a clean damp kitchen towel, and let it rise in a warm spot until doubled in bulk, 30 to 60 minutes.
+3: Turn the dough out onto a very lightly floured work surface and knead by hand for a minute or two to give it a human touch.
+Gather it into a ball and place in a lightly oiled bowl; turn it over to coat with the oil.
+Cover the dough with plastic wrap, then a clean damp towel, and let it rise in a warm spot until doubled in size, 30 to 60 minutes.